-- (29) Universities Australia has entered into a Tertiary Music Licence agreement with the following music societies: - a.
+- (28) Universities Australia has entered into a Tertiary Music Licence agreement with the following music societies: - a.
 Australasian Mechanical Copyright Owners Society (AMCOS); - b.
 Australasian Performing Right Association Ltd (APRA); - c.
 Australian Record Industry Association (ARIA); and - d.
-Phonographic Performance Company of Australia (PPCA). - (30) The Tertiary Music Licence agreement covers the copying and communication of music in both musical notation and recorded form for University purposes.
+Phonographic Performance Company of Australia (PPCA). - (29) The Tertiary Music Licence agreement covers the copying and communication of music in both musical notation and recorded form for University purposes. - (30) Content containing content covered by the Tertiary Music Licence must be correctly attributed and have an appropriate copyright notice at the beginning of the file or as a gateway to content.

-- (31) Content containing Tertiary Music Licence content must be correctly attributed and have an appropriate copyright notice at the beginning of the file or as a gateway to content. - (32) To meet compliance requirements, all music notation, including sheet music and scores, containing content covered by the Tertiary Music License must: - a. have master copies purchased by and lodged with the Library; and - b. be communicated via the University's Reading List Service if provided as learning resources in a course of study. - (33) All recorded music containing content reliant on the Tertiary Music Licence used in a course of study must be communicated via the University's Streaming Media Service. - (34) The Tertiary Music Licence allows the use of music for a range of university events and activities and these are set out on the copyright pages of the Library's website.
+- (31) To meet compliance requirements, all music notation, including sheet music and scores, containing content covered by the Tertiary Music Licence must: - a. have master copies purchased by and lodged with the Library; and - b. be communicated via the University's Reading List Service if provided as learning resources in a course of study. - (32) All recorded music containing content reliant on the Tertiary Music Licence used in a course of study must be communicated via the University's Streaming Media Service. - (33) The use of music for university events and activities is set out on the CDU Library copyright website.